openlibhums/memory-alpha/content/pages/support/analytics/reporting.md

 This report can be used to generate TSV files that can be shared with Crossref to perform bulk updates.
 You can either use it to update URLs linked to DOIs stored in Janeway or to update full-text URLs for updating Crossref Similarity Check.

-## License report
+## Licence report

-This report shows the number of article using specific licenses in the period specified in the date filter.
+This report shows the number of article using specific licences in the period specified in the date filter.
 The date filter for this report uses the date an article was published.

 ## Workflow report